-Coming from a background in theatre lighting design, Igoe believes that all interactive technology design should start with the motivations and actions of the people for whom they're designed.
-His research interests include physical interaction design, networks, sustainability in technology development, and monkeys.
-At ITP, he is the area head for physical computing courses.
-He has written four books for makers and he is an occasional contributor to Make magazine.
-He is a co-founder of the Arduino open source microcontroller environment.
+Tom Igoe is the area head for physical computing courses, in which students learn to consider the motivations and actions of the people for whom they're designing as the foundation for physical interaction design.
+His research interests also include networks, lighting design, the environmental and social impacts of technology development, and monkeys.
+He has written four books and a number of articles related to electronics and physical interaction.
+He is a co-founder of Arduino, an open source microcontroller environment.
 He has consulted for various museums and interactive design companies as well.
-He is currently living a personal dream of working with monkeys, and wants to visit Svalbard someday.
+He hopes to visit Svalbard someday.

 Intro to Physical Computing

 Tangible Interaction Design